NWA Anniversary Show

 The NWA Anniversary Show is a professional wrestling event held by the National Wrestling Alliance (NWA).
 The first event was held in 1998 to celebrate the 50th anniversary of the 1948 founding of the NWA.
 The event then continued to be held annually until 2005.
-It has since been held periodically, with shows held in 2008, 2018, 2021, and the most recent in 2022.
+It has since been held periodically, with shows held in 2008, 2018, 2021, and the most recent in 2024.

 Events and Results

 NWA 50th Anniversary Show

 The NWA 50th Anniversary Show took place on October 24, 1998 at the Hilton Hotel in Cherry Hill, New Jersey.

 NWA 51st Anniversary Show

-The NWA 51st Anniversary Show, subtitled "Battle of the Belts 1999", took place on September 25, 1999 at the Grady Cole Center in Charlotte, North Carolina.
+The NWA 51st Anniversary Show, subtitled "Battle of the Belts 1999", after a regular event from former NWA territory Championship Wrestling from Florida, took place on September 25, 1999 at the Grady Cole Center in Charlotte, North Carolina.

 NWA 52nd Anniversary Show

 The NWA 52nd Anniversary Show, took place over two events, subtitled "Battle of the Belts 2000" and "Showcase of the Stars", on October 14 and 15 2000 at the Tennessee State Fairgrounds Arena in Nashville, Tennessee.
 In the ninth match on night two Brandon K substituted for J.B.
 Destiny, who was unable to appear due to travel problems.